luisFebro/react-pwa-installer/README.md

 ## Disclaimer

 Please, note that this package is still under construction and it may not work in your project as expected.
-Soon it will be ready to shine.
+Come back a few hours...